 - 4 “bridge between cultures” FAI groups

-The organisation includes 61 goods, palaces, monasteries, towers but also section of coast and woods.
-30 jewels of the Italian heritage are open to the public..
+To give you an idea: the organisation includes 61 goods, palaces, monasteries, towers but also section of coast and woods.
+30 jewels of the Italian heritage are open to the public.

 What about giving a registration as a Christmas present?